 With the advent of fintech, the world of cash management changed dramatically.
 Companies are no longer required to maintain relationships with multiple banks to achieve safety and an optimized rate of return.

 The American Deposit Management Co.
-(ADM), for example, has developed a proprietary network of community banks that compete for business deposits.
-This creates somewhat of a “buyer’s market” for companies looking for the most competitive return in addition to protection and liquidity.
+(ADM), for example, has developed a proprietary network of banks and credit unions that compete for business deposits.
+This creates somewhat of a “buyer’s market” for companies looking for competitive returns in addition to protection and liquidity.

-ADM can take a single deposit, in excess of $80 million, and spread it around to their network of banks to achieve the most competitive rates available.
-This also includes FDIC coverage for the entire balance.
+ADM can take a single deposit, in excess of $80 million, and spread it around to their network of financial institutions to achieve nationally competitive rates.
+This also includes access to FDIC / NCUA coverage for the entire balance.
 Their clients have an online portal and single consolidated statement to track their company’s funds, and those funds are available whenever they are needed.

 Earn more, Risk Less®.